-Some links may be affiliate links which means a portion of your purchase will go to support this site.
+Note: Some links below are affiliate links, which means that you do not pay any extra but a portion of any purchase will go to this site.

-- Blank Cards (I used these glitter cards and some silver ones I had on hand)
+- Blank cards (I used these glitter cards and some silver ones I had on hand)

 - White glue (I like Aleene’s Tacky Glue)

-- Letter Stickers
+- Letter stickers

-Then add a couple of beads of glue to the front where you would like your strings of lights to be.
+Then, add a couple of beads of glue to the front where you would like your strings of lights to be.
 Place baker’s twine onto those glue beads and press lightly into place.
 Trim off any excess twine.

-Use tacky glue and start adding on the lights to the front of the card.
+Use tacky glue and start adding the lights to the front of the card.
 Allow the entire thing to dry flat before moving.

 This time you really just need twine, glue, and a blank card.
-You might even have everything you need on hand.
+You might even already have everything you need on hand.

 Write out your word in tacky glue onto the front of the card.
 Just use the glue tip like a pen and write the word in cursive as shown below.